Candyland Cannabis Strain | Candyland Strain | Candyland Weed

 |Energetic 50%||Headaches 50%||Dizzy 25%|

 The Candyland weed strain thrives growing indoors as well as outdoors, with plants reaching up to 65 inches or nearly five and a half feet (just over 1 ½ meters).
-Growing the strain indoors or outdoors requires adequate lighting or sunshine, warm temperatures, good ventilation and high humidity.
-The Candyland hybrid weed strain’s flowering period is eight to nine weeks for an indoor grow, yielding up between two and three ounces of bud per plant; whereas outdoor growers can expect a harvest with each plant producing an amazing three pounds of bud apiece!
-Candyland cannabis plant flower or buds are sometimes an emerald green but can other times be rather deep purple.
+Growing the strain indoors or outdoors requires adequate lighting or sunshine, warm temperatures, good ventilation, and high humidity.
+The Candyland weed strain’s flowering period is eight to nine weeks for an indoor grow, yielding up between two and three ounces of bud per plant; whereas outdoor growers can expect a harvest with each plant producing an amazing three pounds of bud apiece!
+Candyland weed cannabis plant flowers or buds are sometimes an emerald green but can other times be rather a deep purple.
 The pistils are golden and the nugs are generally covered in white shimmery trichomes.
-The fragrance you smell from Candyland pot plants themselves is earthy, spicy and sweet.
+The fragrance you smell from Candyland pot plants themselves is earthy, spicy, and sweet.

 Candyland marijuana strain seeds can be purchased numerous places online such as True North Seed Bank for $52.23 for five feminized seeds, or for $197.60 you can get 10 seeds at Sensible Seeds.com If you want to purchase Candyland plants at a cannabis nursery or dispensary they can be found for around $25-$35 or so per plant, but you might want to consult an online menu and then call, email or text message ahead to see whether or not they have them in stock at the moment.